zhenggang91/zhenggang.github.io/README.md

 ### Profile
 - Certified Analytical Professional by Singapore Management University.
 - Data Science Graduate (expected May 2024) from General Assembly.
-- Passionate about innovation, teamwork, and data-driven decisions.
+- Passionate about leveraging data for innovation, enhancing teamwork, and making data-driven decisions.
-- Currently Head of Operations in Kosmo Tech, previously Head of Logistics at foodpanda SG.
+- Currently serving as Head of Operations at Kosmo Tech, with a prior role as Head of Logistics at foodpanda SG.

 ### Education